December 26, 2025

 What Is Investing?

-Investing means putting your money into financial instruments with the aim of growing it over time.
-Instead of keeping money idle in a savings account, investing allows your money to work for you through growth, interest, or income.
-For readers who want to understand investing basics in more detail, educational resources from trusted finance platforms can be helpful
+Investing means putting your money into financial assets with the aim of growing your wealth over time.
+Instead of keeping money idle in a savings account, investing allows your money to generate returns through interest, dividends, or capital appreciation.

 - Mutual funds